PatelPratik39/E-Commerce_Microservices_SpringBoot/README.md

     - FeignClient is a declarative HTTP client in Spring Cloud that simplifies communication between microservices.
     - It abstracts the complexities of making REST API calls by providing an easy-to-use interface to define HTTP requests.
  # Eureka Server client
+    - In a Spring Boot microservices architecture, the Eureka Server acts as a service registry, and the Eureka Client is any microservice or application that registers itself with the Eureka Server for service discovery.
+    - This allows microservices to dynamically locate and communicate with each other without hardcoding their locations.